Cryptorado-Community/Cryptorado-Node/README.md

 THIS FILE SECRET.

 Once you have the key, adding a new member is fairly easy.
 Simply run `./cmd.sh new-host` and follow the prompts.
+When choosing an IP address for the new host, check the `nebula_hosts.txt` file to make sure there are no conflicts.
+IP addresses are in the form `10.42.x.y`.

-Once done, the following will have been accomplished.
+Once done, the following will have been accomplished:

 * A `.tgz` file will have been created for the new member, which should be given to them.
 DO NOT COMMIT THIS FILE.
 Once certain they've received the file and